transparency-dev/armored-witness-applet/trusted_applet/internal/storage/README.md

 Some things are explicitly out of scope for this design:

-*   Protecting against an attacker modifying the data on the storage in some out-of-band fashion,
+*   Protecting against an attacker modifying the data on the storage in some out-of-band fashion.
-*   Hardware failure resulting in previously readable data becoming unreadable/corrupted,
+*   Hardware failure resulting in previously readable data becoming unreadable/corrupted.
 *   Supporting easy discovery / enumeration of data on disk, or preventing duplicate data from being written.
 Higher level code should be responsible for understanding what data should be in which slots.

 ### Design